Haaroon/AdventureGame/README.md

 A Cheat code throwback to an old 90s japanese game?
 Hmmmm where is it?

-#Run
+#Play Guide

-Download from .... and click ... to run
+* Download from releases/tag/1.0
+* Unzip contents of AdventureGame.zip
+* Double click on start.jar to play
+*

+# Requirements
+* See release page